 There is something to interest everyone at this wonderful small museum.
 When I was there, a little boy stood in awe in front of the smilodon - a saber-tooth tiger skeleton - affectionately referred to as Clemson's first tiger.
 Nearby, I had some fun holding my comparatively meager engagement ring up to some of the extraordinary and gorgeous gems in the display case.

 The highlight of the museum, however, is definitely the Florescent Room.
 At the back of the museum, you enter a small room with several seemingly nondescript rocks behind glass.
 As you shut the door behind you and press the button to your left, the lights dim.
 A recorded voice explains the florescent nature of some rocks when they are hit with certain forms of light.
 Suddenly those nondescript rocks are all glowing various shades of green, orange and white.
 It's stunning.

-The Bob Campbell Geology Museum is open Wednesday-Saturday from 10 a.m. to 5 p.m., and Sundays from 1 to 5 p.m.
-Admission is $3 for adults, $2 for children, and free for children under age 2.
+The Bob Campbell Geology Museum is open every day of the week from 10 a.m. to 5 p.m.
+Admission is free.
 For more information visit www.clemson.edu/public/geomuseum.